dojoVader/dojovader.github.io/_posts/2024-20-09-Integration-Chrome-extension-with-Firebase.md

 #### Future Consideration

-It's quite cubersome to manually edit the Firebase SDK to remove the remote-hosted code.
+It's quite cumbersome to manually edit the Firebase SDK to remove the remote-hosted code.
 However, you can automate this process by using a tool like [Webpack](https://webpack.js.org/), a caveat is to ensure that your Webpack plugin only removes the culprit and nothing else, this ensures that the plugins is ran, everytime you build your extension with Webpack.

 The end.